MP Estate Planning UK

 Secure storage and quality markers

-Many firms offer secure storage so documents can be found when needed.
-Membership of the Wills and Inheritance Quality Scheme signals higher standards and specialist wills probate services.
+Many solicitors’ firms offer secure storage so the original will can be found immediately when needed.
+Membership of the Law Society’s Wills and Inheritance Quality Scheme (WIQS) signals higher standards and specialist expertise in wills, probate and estate administration.

-“Clear legal advice often shortens probate and lowers stress for family members.”
+“Clear legal advice often shortens probate delays and lowers stress for family members — leaving more of the estate for the people who matter.”

-• Regulation, insurance and scheme membership add protection.
+• SRA regulation, indemnity insurance and scheme membership add layers of protection.

 Legal requirements for a valid will in the UK